Royal FloraHolland: Rijnsburg

 In 1914, seventeen growers of Flower Flora established their auction in Rijnsburg, South Holland.
 In the beginning it was auctioned in the local pub.
 Only became a real auction building inaugurated in Rijnsburg in 1917.
-Bulb flowers and especially tulips and lilies were for Flower Auction from its inception important products. other flowers were auctioned from about 1927.
+Bulb flowers and especially tulips and lilies were for Flower Auction from its inception important products.
+Other flowers were auctioned from about 1927.

 In 1980, the new auction complex was put into operation just outside Katwijk on the municipal boundary with Oegstgeest.
 Since the merger, it achieved most of the sales in the Rijnsburgse establishment of bulbous flowers, also in comparison with the other branches.

 Bleiswijk

-In 1928, the 'Rotterdamsche Vegetable Auction' was establishdf.
-It auctioned vegetables for the first time and later it auctioned flowers.
+In 1928, the 'Rotterdamsche Vegetable Auction' was established.
+It auctioned vegetables for the first time, and later it auctioned flowers.
 A year later it built a separate auction in Berkel for the auction of flowers and the name was changed into Cooperative Fruit and Flower Berkel en Rodenrijs.
 In 1973, the RVA merged with the vegetable department ‘’Tuinbouwveiling’’ in Rotterdam.
 Auctioning of flowers continued under the name Flower Berkel and Environs.
 In 1982, the auction building was moved to the Klappolder in Bleiswijk, South Holland.
-In 2014, this auction has been closed due to fact that the auction operations have been moved to Naaldwijk departement.
+In 2014, this auction has been closed due to fact that the auction operations have been moved to Naaldwijk department.
 The facility is maintained as a logistics center for distribution.

 Venlo

 In 1915, the Cooperative Auction-Vereeniging (CVV) in Blerick, Limburg, was founded by the local growers.
 At that time there were auctioned only fruits and vegetables.
 From 1916, they added eggs into their auction.
 Selling flowers through the CVV began in 1962, when a grower of Chrysanthemums are reported at the auction.
 His flowers were auctioned at the vegetable clock, at that time there was no clock for flowers.
 Later, many growers went to grow flowers instead of vegetables and fruits.

-After a year as many flowers already were auctioned on CVV, there was built a separate Bloemenhal in Grubbenvorst.
+After a year, as many flowers already were auctioned on CVV, there was built a separate Bloemenhal in Grubbenvorst.
 This is the place where the Venlo department is still located.
 The new auction complex was opened in 1965.
 On April 30, 1969, the building was destroyed by fire and the sale was to go into a Groentehal.
 A few years later, a new building for the auction and distribution was built at the same location of the Bloemenhal.

-After several mergers the auction of CVV merged in 1991, with the Cooperative Venlo Vegetable Auction.
+After several mergers, the auction of CVV merged in 1991, with the Cooperative Venlo Vegetable Auction.
 They continued under the name Cooperative Auction Southeast Netherlands (abbreviated auction ZON).
 On July 1, 2002, it has been closed the floral part of auction ZON themselves with FloraHolland.

 Eelde

 In 1927, the first flowers were auctioned in the north of the Netherlands, in the city of Groningen.
 The auction was called Flower 's North.
-The auction has twice moved from place in Groningen in 1936 and in 1948.
+The auction has twice moved from place in Groningen, in 1936 and in 1948.
 In 1978, the auction moved to Eelde, a town nearby that city.